GSO-SW/git-zusammenfassung-velimir-jan/README.md

 - `git push` Update remote refs along with associated objects
 - `git fetch` Download objects and refs from another repository
 - `git pull` Fetch from and integrate with another repository or a local branch
+- `git diff` diff of what is changed but not staged
+- `git reset [file]` unstage a file while retaining the changes in working directory